Aquarium Setup: Beginners Guide

-Take a look around, find out what you like the most.
+Take a look around and find out what you like the most.
 When it comes to fish, there are literally thousands to choose from.
 Make sure that you know what your are getting into ahead of time.
-You can browse our website for inspiration, we have lots of information about the Saltwater Fish, freshwater fish, and brackish fish that we offer for sale.
-There is also a wealth of other information easily available to you, visit our retail store, check out online aquarium forums, and browsing YouTube videos can all provide you with great information to figure out where you want to start.
+You can browse our website for inspiration where we have lots of information about the Saltwater Fish, freshwater fish, and brackish fish that we offer for sale.
+There is also a wealth of other information easily available to you; visiting our retail store, checking out online aquarium forums, and browsing YouTube videos can all provide you with great information to figure out where you want to start.

 At this point, you should have some idea for size of the aquarium you need for the fish you desire.
 You now need to consider the location for your aquarium, and narrow your fish keeping decision to match your available space.
-Choose a location that is in a room that does not get too hot or too cold, and try to avoid locations where the tank will receive direct sunlight.
-The tank should be located in a place that is perfectly flat, a leaning tank is not safe.
-Take measurements of your selected location, then you can shop for your aquarium options.
+Choose a location n a room that does not get too hot or too cold, and try to avoid locations where the tank will receive direct sunlight.
+The tank should be located in a place that is perfectly flat since a leaning tank is not safe.
+Take measurements of your selected location, and then you can shop for your aquarium options.
 If you are not purchasing an aquarium stand along with your tank, make sure you have the proper support for your aquarium-they are heavy once they are filled with water and regular cabinets and shelves aren't always strong enough.
 1 gallon of water weighs 8.5 pounds.
-That means a 20 gallon aquarium will weigh 170 pounds!
+That means a 20 gallon aquarium will weigh at least 170 pounds!

-You have done a little homework, and are ready to set up your first aquarium.
-You have selected your basic equipment, the only thing that may still be missing in an aquarium heater.
-A heater is a must for tropical fish, a good rule of thumb is 3-5 watts per gallon.
+You have done a little homework and are ready to set up your first aquarium.
+You have selected your basic equipment; the only thing that may still be missing in an aquarium heater.
+A heater is a must for tropical fish that need warm water.
+A good rule of thumb is 3-5 watts per gallon.
 Provide the best quality water for your aquarium that you can.
 If you are lucky enough to have good quality well water, you are ahead of the game.
 Most of you will need to treat your tap water with a water conditioner to make it safe, removing or neutralizing toxic chemicals like chlorine, chloramine or heavy metals.
-If you are setting up a more advanced aquarium with live plants, live coral, or sensitive fish or invertebrates you may also need or want to install a filtration system like a reverse osmosis filter that will provide high quality water for your aquarium.
+If you are setting up a more advanced aquarium with live plants, live coral, or sensitive fish or invertebrates, you may also need or want to install a filtration system like a reverse osmosis filter that will provide high quality water for your aquarium.

 Rinse off all your decorations and gravel prior to putting them in your aquarium, and follow the directions for the filter media in your chosen filter.
 Many filter media types should be rinsed free of debris before using.
 Once you have put your aquarium together and filled it with water, go ahead and turn it on.
-Allow at least 24 hrs for your aquarium water to stabilize, before adding your first fish, never add fish directly to a newly setup aquarium, results can be disastrous.
+Allow at least 24 hours for your aquarium water to stabilize before adding your first fish.
+Never add fish directly to a newly setup aquarium, results can be disastrous.

 Proper acclimation is very important when introducing new fish.
 Proper acclimation, reduces stress, increases survival rates, and makes for a much happier fish.
 Follow our detailed Acclimation Procedures, to provide a healthy introduction of your new fish.

-Testing of your overall water quality is very important, and often overlooked.
+Testing of your overall water quality is very important and often overlooked.
 Your aquarium water may visually appear to be healthy and clean, but this may not actually be the case.
 Testing your water is simple, whether you are going to purchase test kits and do it yourself, or bring a water sample to the pet store to be tested, and is the key to long term success.
 Testing during the Nitrogen Cycling process is especially important to make sure that levels are not toxic to your fish.
-When your water tests show zeros in Ammonia and Nitrite, the cycling process is complete, you are safe to add the fish of your dreams.
-The parameters that are most important to know are Temperature, pH, Ammonia, Nitrite and Nitrate.
+When your water tests show zeros in Ammonia and Nitrite, the cycling process is complete and you are safe to add the fish of your dreams.
+The parameters that are most important to know in most basic aquariums are Temperature, pH, Ammonia, Nitrite and Nitrate.

-Don't overcrowd your aquarium, this can cause ammonia spikes and cloudy water!
-Remember to do water changes every 14-18 days to keep your nitrate at a healthy level.
+Don't overcrowd your aquarium...this can cause ammonia spikes and cloudy water!
+Remember to do water changes once or twice a month to keep your nitrate at a healthy level.
 Gravel siphoning is also good maintenance in which you vacuum out the dirt that has been trapped in your gravel bed.